 We live in exciting times.
 Dramatic advancements in how we interact with our “smart-devices” at work and at play have created both a luxury and a curse.
 We now expect the elegance of social tools like Twitter and Pinterest to be expressed in every application we touch.
 Cloud technology creates an opportunity to consolidate data from across the enterprise, put all of it into context, and greatly enrich the workplace learning experience.
 And at Expertus, we’re thrilled to lead the way.

-Note from Caleb: To see how a cloud-based platform like the ExpertusONE LMS can transform learning for your extended enterprise, learn more at our website or feel free to contact us anytime for a personalized consultation and demo.
+Note from Caleb: To see how a cloud-based platform like the ExpertusONE LMS can transform learning for your extended enterprise, learn more at our website, watch the on-demand ExpertusONE Mobile mini demo now, or contact us anytime to discuss your needs and schedule a personalized demo.

 Image Credit: Stock.xchng